opringle/splittimer/README.md

 ## TODO

+- tune data augmentation parameters against true validation loss
 - achieve perfect validation score???
 Seems an easy task.
-This should be pos
+This should be possible.
+Try longer sequence lengths???
 - update preview labels to look at 2 video clips and a label

 ## Prerequisites